 The right and left sides of horse's snouts and nostrils can differ in size and shape.

-In fact: The perfect symmetrical horse or human is yet to be born 😉
+In fact: The perfect symmetrical horse or human hasn't been born yet 😉

 Because not only are snouts and faces asymmetrical, but the whole body and limbs are also not symmetrical:

 - Just like every human, every horse is for example left- or right handed, both in the front legs and the hind legs;

 - Also, the horse is bent to the left or right in its body;

 - And it carries more weight on the front legs than on the hind legs;

 - This causes an uneven distribution of the weight over the four legs.